spdx/spdx-3-model/model/Lite/Lite.md

    `/Core/Relationship` of type `hasConcludedLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.
-1. for every `/Software/Package` there MUST exist exactly one `/Core/Relationship` of type `hasDeclaredLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.
+2. for every `/Software/Package` there MUST exist exactly one `/Core/Relationship` of type `hasDeclaredLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.

 For a `/Core/SpdxDocument` to be conformant with this profile, the following has to hold:

-1. The mincount for `element` is 1
+1. The minCount for `element` is 1
-1. The mincount for `rootElement` is 1
+2. The minCount for `rootElement` is 1

 For a `/Software/Sbom` to be conformant with this profile, the following has to hold:

-1. The mincount for `element` is 1
+1. The minCount for `element` is 1
-1. The mincount for `rootElement` is 1
+2. The minCount for `rootElement` is 1

 Finally, for a `/Core/Agent` to be conformant with this profile, the following has to hold:

-1. The mincount for `name` is 1
+1. The minCount for `name` is 1